nadaamohhamed/NotifyChat/README.md

 ## 🌟 Features

+- **Authentication:**
+  - Login and Signup: Users can authenticate using one of three methods:
+    - Mobile Number.
+    - Google Authentication.
+    - Email and Password.
+  - Registered Users Only: Access to the app is restricted to authenticated users, ensuring a secure and personalized experience.
 - **Push Notifications:**
   - Users can subscribe to various channels.
   - Push notifications can be sent to all users, specific topics (channels), or specific devices.